StarGate01/AmongUs-Mumble/README.md

 Does this work on Linux / OSX?
  - Not yet.
 As there is no native build of the game (runs via Proton), the native OS IPC methods cant be used, which complicates the whole thing.
 But it is planned for the future.
+ - However, a small fake client is provided, which just sets your ingame position to `(0, 0)`.

 Why are you releasing this codebase?
 Hackers will use it to ruin the game!
  - (1) They already do, I have not invented something totally new here.
 Maybe try playing only with people you know.
 (2) Trust in this kind of software can only be achieved by open sourcing it.
 (3) It might lead to more cool mods by the community.